RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### Scaling/Normalizing

 1. Most models prefer their feature data to be distributed around 0, mostly neural networks
-2. Most models require atleast their data should be scaled to comarable values, otherwise features with higher magnitude will attract more focus than other, for example salary feature might get more attention than age feature, if not scaled
+2. Most models require atleast their data should be scaled to comparable values, otherwise features with higher magnitude will attract more focus than other, for example salary feature might get more attention than age feature, if not scaled
 3. MinmaxScaler (-3 to 3)
 4. Remember to scale while prediction too